novamassey/novamassey/README.md

  I have long desired to be able to create/build meaningful products that have a positive impact on the world and the people that inhabit it.
  Technology is ever expanding and excessible to more and more people everyday and I hope to be able to develop projects that improve the lives of everyday people.

- I bring 14+ years experience in management, communication and problem solving and I look forward to bringing those as well as my new tech skills to my first developer role.
+ I bring 14+ years experience in management, communication and problem solving.
+I look forward to bringing those skills, as well as my new tech skills to my first developer role.

 #### Current Skillset:
  * HTML